ShankarNarayananS/URL-Minion/README.md

 <h2> Who should use it? </h2>

-<h4> Anybody who wants to build a URL shortener for use in their server or for just testing how a URL server works can make use of this repository </h4>
+<h4> Anybody who wants to build a URL shortener for use in their server or someone curious to know how a URL server works can make use of this repository </h4>

 <h2> How should I go about it ? </h2>